AI decision infrastructure: how the record gets built.

 When each reliability metric activates

 human_editedoutcomes per role per domain.
 Computes the share of outputs the human kept verbatim vs. rewrote.
-Surfaces which roles produce signal vs. which get edited out. - Per-domain calibration — n ≥ 50
+Surfaces which roles produce signal vs. which get edited out. - Per-domain outcome alignment: n ≥ 50

 subject_accepted/subject_rejectedoutcomes per domain.
-Computes whether the council's confidence aligns with subject acceptance. - Cross-domain transfer— 2+ domains each with ≥ 100 outcomes.
+Tests whether runs with higher process scores are also the runs subjects accept; the process score itself stays a deterministic formula, not a probability. - Cross-domain transfer: 2+ domains each with ≥ 100 outcomes.
 Computes whether a role's reliability pattern on one domain generalizes to another.
 The flywheel that gets stronger as more verticals compound.

 The anonymization contract